All Collections

 Remember to press Save and continue the same process for all desired Deviation rules you create.

-To show how deviation rules work in practice, here is an example with the type Shift length exceeded.
+To show how deviation rules work in practice, here is an example with the type Arrives late.

-First, the rule is created by going to Settings > Punch Clock > Advanced > Deviations from scheduled time > Create.
+To create the rule, go to Settings > Punch Clock > Advanced > Deviations from scheduled time > Create.

-In the following example, the employee has a shift from 16:00-21:00.
-He stamps in 30 minutes before the start of the shift and stamps out 35 minutes after the end time of the shift.
-This gives a total of 1 hour and 5 minutes affected by the above deviation rule.
+In the example below, the employee has a shift from 12:00-15:00.
+She clocks in 22 minutes after the start of the shift and clocks out at the end of the scheduled shift.

-When the shift is approved, you can see the division in the shift schedule as shown below:
+When the shift is approved, you can see the split shift, as shown below. ⬇️

 See related articles: